 Human Scale Universe Calculator

-Space is incomprehensibly vast.
-But what if we shrunk it down?
-If the Sun was a basketball, Earth would be a small bead 26 metres away.
-This calculator scales the solar system (or any cosmic object) to sizes you can actually visualize.
-Choose a reference object for the Sun, and see where the planets would be at that scale.
+If the Sun were scaled to the size of a basketball, Earth would be a small bead 26 metres away.
+This calculator scales the solar system, or another astronomical object, to familiar sizes.
+Choose a reference object for the Sun to see the size and position of the planets at that scale.

 How We Calculate This